RanvierMUD/ranviermud/docs/extending/areas/index.md

 ```

 `respawnInterval` _`number`_
 :    Number of seconds between respawn ticks.
-See the [Room](rooms.md) section for respawn details
+See the [Room](rooms.md) section for details on handling respawn.
+Defaults to 60.

 ## Entity References

-Very often you'll see strings like `limbo:1`.
+You'll often see strings like `limbo:1`.
 These are entity references and can refer to Items, NPCs, Rooms, and Quests.
-The type of entity the reference points to is inferred from its usage (e.g., `foobar:1` in an `items` list would point to an Item.)
-Let's take a look at an example NPC definition
+The type of entity the reference points to is inferred from its context (e.g., `foobar:1` in an `items` list would point to an Item.)
+Let's take a look at an example NPC definition:

 Assuming both of these definitions live in `bundles/awesome-bundle/areas/foobar/`